 Released in March 2008, their sophomore album peaked at No. 2 in the U.S. and showcased an evolving band whose tastes had grown to encompass the Beatles' psychedelic pop.
 The group supported the album with another round of shows, one of which was captured on the CD/DVD release ...Live in Chicago.
 The group took a hit in June 2009, though, when Walker and Ross left the lineup in order to form their own band, the Young Veins.
 Urie and Smith soldiered in the studio as a duo, though they did fill the holes in their touring lineup with Ian Crawford and Dallon Weekes.
 In 2011 the band released their third studio album, Vices & Virtues, and by 2013, Weekes had joined them full-time ahead of a planned October release of the Las Vegas-themed, Too Weird to Live, Too Rare to Die!

-All American Speakers is a speakers bureau and booking agency providing information on booking Panic At The Disco for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Panic At The Disco speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Panic At The Disco for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Panic At The Disco speaking fees, availability, speech topics and cost to hire for your next live or virtual event.